 - Late growth (>14 weeks): 20 grams protein/100 grams dry matter

 Deciphering these types of recommendations is difficult.
 Your veterinarian can help you determine the best dietary protein range based on your dog’s particular needs.

 Pet owners often think there are big differences between specific sources of protein, but ultimately, the main difference is in the amino acid breakdown, says Dr. Richter, adding that "most dogs will do just fine on almost any protein.”
 But this general rule comes with some caveats.

 For dogs, the best protein sources are often meat-based.
 “While it is technically possible to make a dog a vegetarian, it’s not optimal,” says Dr. Richter.
 Nutritionally complete and balanced vegetarian dog foods are available, but if your dog needs to eat one for health reasons or you choose to feed one for moral, ethical or environmental reasons, be sure to closely monitor their health and nutritional status.

 However, even meat-based proteins are not all created equal.
 Diets made with whole meat proteins may be of higher quality than are those that contain lots of animal by-products (sometimes also called animal meal or animal digest) or meat meal.
 Animal by-products are what is left over when more desirable components are removed, and it can be difficult to tell what exactly is in them.
 Even within the same brand of dog food, the contents of these animal by-products can change, which means the spectrum and quality of nutrients can change as well, says Dr. Richter.

-Provided your dog doesn’t have a specific food sensitivity (more on that below), Dr. Richter recommends rotating her through different protein sources over time.
-This provides her a wider spectrum of amino acids and other nutrients, which may help her stay healthy over time.
+Provided your dog doesn’t have a specific food sensitivity (more on that below), Dr. Richter recommends rotating your dog through different protein sources over time.
+This provides a wider spectrum of amino acids and other nutrients, which may help your dog stay healthy over time.